go-micah/chat-cli/README.md

 ## Commands

-There are currently two ways to interact with LLMs through this interface.
+There are currently three ways to interact with foundation models through this interface.

-1. Send a single prompt from the command line using the `prompt` command
+1. Send a single prompt to an LLM from the command line using the `prompt` command
-2. Start an interactive chat using the `chat` command
+2. Start an interactive chat with an LLM using the `chat` command
+3. Generate an image with the `image` command

 ## Prompt